NevadaComp4050/VivaMQ/AI/ProgressTracking/Log(AI).md

 2. Quality of writing
 An AI tool, could also be used to assess the quality of the written document in aspects such as: structure appropriate to the type of document, appropriate set of vocabulary, grammar and spelling.
 For example: a thesis is expected to have A title page, Introduction, TOC, chapters, reference list, in-text citations, register, style level, etc.

+Items to address
+• The Project Pitch
+• Key User Stories (with MoSCoW prioritisation)
+• The Proposed Architecture
+• Roles and Responsibilities